V.F. Corporation [VFC] stock Initiated by Goldman analyst, price target now $79

 “This partnership is special to me because it’s a collaboration that combines my roots, A$AP Worldwide, and some of the most respected heritage brands that have roots in both the sportswear and lifestyle worlds.
 Together with Pacsun, we will be releasing several limited edition collections that are both nostalgic and forward at the same time,” said Rocky.

-V.F.
-Corporation represents 390.83 million in outstanding shares, while the company has a total market value of $32.49 billion with the latest information.
-VFC stock price has been found in the range of $79.16 to $80.70.
+The results of the trading session contributed to over 2163787 shares changing hands.
+Over the past one week, the price volatility of V.F.
+Corporation stands at 2.19% while the volatility over the past one month is 2.34%.

-If compared to the average trading volume of 2.55M shares, VFC reached a trading volume of 2075844 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for VFC stock reached $31.44 billion, with 390.83 million shares outstanding and 363.61 million shares in the current float.
+Compared to the average trading volume of 2.52M shares, VFC reached a trading volume of 2163787 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VFC shares is $95.09 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VFC stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.